What is a heart PET scan?

 A heart PET scan provides your doctor with a detailed image of your heart.
 This allows them to see which areas of the heart are experiencing decreased blood flow and which areas are damaged or contain scar tissue.

 Using the images, your doctor may diagnose coronary artery disease (CAD).
 This means that the arteries that carry blood and oxygen to your heart have become hardened, narrowed, or blocked.
 They might then order an angioplasty or the insertion of stents to expand the artery and relieve any narrowing.

 An angioplasty involves placing a thin catheter (soft tube) with a balloon at its tip through a blood vessel until it reaches the narrowed, blocked artery.
 Once the catheter is in the desired location, your doctor will inflate the balloon.
 This balloon will press the plaque (the cause of the blockage) against the artery wall.
 Blood can then flow smoothly through the artery.

 In more serious cases of CAD, coronary bypass surgery will be ordered.
 This surgery involves attaching a part of a vein from your leg or an artery from your chest or wrist to the coronary artery above and below the narrowed or blocked area.
 This newly attached vein or artery will then allow blood to “bypass” the damaged artery.

 Heart failure is diagnosed when the heart is no longer able to provide enough blood to the rest of your body.
 A severe case of coronary artery disease is often the cause.

 - diseases such as emphysema, overactive or underactive thyroid, or anemia

-In the case of heart failure, your doctor may prescribe medications and/or order surgery.
-He or she may order an angioplasty, coronary bypass surgery, or heart valve surgery.
-Your doctor may also want to insert a pacemaker or a defibrillator (devices that maintain a regular heartbeat).
+In the case of heart failure, your doctor may prescribe medications or order surgery.
+They may order an angioplasty, coronary bypass surgery, or heart valve surgery.
+Your doctor may also want to insert a pacemaker or a defibrillator, which are devices that maintain a regular heartbeat.